picimako/wiremocha/README.md

 ## Documentation

-The documentation as available on its [dedicated website](https://www.picimako.com/wiremocha).
+The documentation is available on its [dedicated website](https://www.picimako.com/wiremocha).